LikithaVemulapalli/Treasure_Hunters_Inc/README.md

 ## Steps to execute:
 1. Download the files from the github repository.
-2. Get the ecoli_data.csv and cancer_data.csv by unzipping the .zip file.
-3. Place the file in data folder and place the data folder in notebooks folder.
-The notebooks folder should also have ipynb file as well.
+2. The notebooks folder should have ipynb file.
-4. Navigate to terminal and type "jupyter notebook"
+3. Navigate to terminal and type "jupyter notebook"
-5. Navigate to the folder where the notebooks are placed.
+4. Navigate to the folder where the notebooks are placed.
-6. From the menu icon cell, select the notebook and click on Run all which will run the whole notebook from the first cell.
+5. From the menu icon cell, select the notebook and click on Run all which will run the whole notebook from the first cell.

 ## Steps to follow:
 1. We do the treasure hunting and monster fighting for you